This article was updated in March 2022 to reflect changing conditions, prices and trends.

 The wristwear segment is the biggest revenue driver in the industry, reaching nearly half of revenue share by 2019.
 One of the biggest players in this space is Fitbit, which was an early competitor with smartwatches and is credited with starting a fitness craze around the world.
 Fitbit launched an Initial Public Offering (IPO) in 2015, and its share price jumped by 50% on listing.
 However, enthusiasm for the brand then waned and the share price dropped over the next few years.

-The company has recently been sold to Google which has called it a “clear pioneer in the industry” and one that has “built a vibrant community of more than 29 million active users”.
+Fitbit was sold to Google in January 2021, which has called it a “clear pioneer in the industry” and one that has “built a vibrant community of more than 29 million active users”.

-Beyond startups such as Fitbit, other major players in the market include bigger technology companies such as Apple and Nike.
+Beyond startups like Fitbit, other major players in the market include bigger companies such as Apple and Nike.

 However, the dominance of Apple has proved a challenge for some, and Nike was forced to pull back on its brand of fitness tracker, FuelBand, in 2014 after struggling to get traction.
 Apple and Nike subsequently partnered to create the Apple Watch Nike.